scottdorman/scottdorman.github.io/_posts/2016/2016-08-01-input-tag-helper-for-bootstrap-navigation-links.md

 </ul>
 ```

-<div class="alert alert-info">Even though this includes the `OutputElementHint` attribute to let Visual Studio know that it should be treated as an `li` tag, the markup shown above for adding an icon will generate a markup validation warning saying "Element 'div' cannot be nested inside element 'ul'."
+<div class="alert alert-info">Even though this includes the <code>OutputElementHint</code> attribute to let Visual Studio know that it should be treated as an <code>li</code> tag, the markup shown above for adding an icon will generate a markup validation warning saying "Element 'div' cannot be nested inside element 'ul'."
 I'm currently investigating why this happens.</div>